4 Do’s and Don’ts for an Effective Video Marketing Strategy

 DO: Have an Objective

 Outside of knowing your target audience the most crucial thing is having an objective.
-Video can indeed increase revenue and brand awareness, however, what specifically do you want to accomplish?
+It is true that video can increase revenue and brand awareness, however what specifically do you want to accomplish?
 Having an idea as to what you want to do will make the process easier and will create clarity.